Wheel of Misfortune

 “How am I ever going to solve this?!”

-After just one session team members will often release the following:
+After just one session team members will often realise the following:

 - “I need to understand this part of the system better.”